Design and create your own insurance mailers and you'll have complete control over your insurance leads generation program.

-Sending out your own direct mail pieces is a very simple process.
+Sending out your own direct mail is a very simple process.

 The most common generation method for insurance leads is through targeted mail pieces.

-Final expense mailers are probably the most common insurance leads generated using direct mail campaigns.
+Final expense mailers are probably the most common leads generated using direct mail campaigns.
 Annuity leads and medicare supplement leads would be right behind them.

 It can be done with any lap top and just about any printer.

-The same process is involved whether you're sending out 500 mailers a week or 100,000 insurance mailers a week.
+The same process is involved whether you're sending out 500 insurance mailers a week or 100,000 lead cards a week.

 The only difference would be the equipment, labor and software used to create and send those final expense mailers.

 This action guide is designed the agent who wants to send out 1,000 - 3,000 mailers per week.

 Our purpose is to get an agent to the point where they can get out their own insurance mailers.

 The total time needed per week to get out a 1,000 mailers using a reply card inserted into a window envelop is going to average 3 or 4 hours per mailing.
 This can be accomplished using only a laptop computer and just about any printer.